rackerlabs/docs-developer-blog/_posts/2018-09-07-upgrading-oracle-business-intelligence-discoverer-part-2.md

 To regenerate your business views, run the `Generate Business Views by Application` concurrent program, as indicated in the following steps:

-- Logon to Oracle E-Business Suite as `SYSADMIN`.
+- Log on to Oracle E-Business Suite as `SYSADMIN`.
 - Choose the **Business Views Setup** responsibility.
 - Navigate to **Reports > Run > Pick Single Request > "Generate ALL Business Views"**.

-If you don't have "Business Views Setup" responsibility assigned to the `SYSADMIN` user, please do the following:
+If you don't have "Business Views Setup" responsibility assigned to the `SYSADMIN` user, do the following:

-- Logon to Oracle E-Business Suite as `SYSADMIN`.
+- Log on to Oracle E-Business Suite as `SYSADMIN`.
 - Choose the **System Administrator** responsibility.
 - Navigate to **Security > User > Define** and add responsibility **Business Views Setup** to user `SYSADMIN`.

 ### Recompile APPS objects

-Recompile all objects in the **APPS** schema using `adadmin`.
+Recompile all objects in the **APPS** schema by using `adadmin`.

 ### Check the Business Intelligence system views